c-cube/ocaml-containers/README.md

 There is also a sub-library called `containers.data`, with lots of more specialized data-structures.
-The documentation contains the API for all the modules; they also provide interface to `sequence` and, as the rest of containers, minimize dependencies over other modules.
+The documentation contains the API for all the modules; they also provide interface to `iter` and, as the rest of containers, minimize dependencies over other modules.
 To use `containers.data` you need to link it, either in your build system or by `#require containers.data;;`